Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 --

-An API is use by lot of people, in some system and need to be robust.
+An API can be used by lot of people, in some systems and need to be robust.

-You need to be prepared!
+Be prepared!

 ---